chloeyeo/Tracing-Footprints-of-the-Human-Immune-System-in-Virus-Genomes-with-Machine-Learning/relevant_research_papers/questions.md

 - Should I use unsupervised learning for only those viruses that have the proteins present that are the result of host immune response towards virus or should I use unsupervised learning for all viruses generally.
 - 1. what data do I want
   2. what ML approach should I use
+- Do immune cells of human hosts from different regions across the world or different age or gender have a difference on how it affects virus genomes?